MCT-master/mct-master.github.io/_posts/2019-10-17-Instant-Music-Subtlety-later.md

 'that is possible to do with'.

 ### System functions
+When drafting ideas in unknown territory one can become overwhelmed with the sheer endless options to create an IMS (interactive music system).
+There were quite adventurous objects that could produce sounds I went virtually pregnant with.
+The follow up is usually an ongoing negotiation process between available equipment, own skills, time and research that would determines the final outcome.

 * Microphone – capturing sounds of any kind, amplified through vocals
 * Potentiometer - Delay, effect
 * Slider  - Feedback, effect